thehapax/bitshares.foundation/_workers/2019-03-atomic-cross-chain-swaps.md

 ## Deliverables

-The goal of this worker proposal is to develop an open source framework for ACCS that is capable of integrating with multiple blockchains and initially provides adapters for ACCS operationsacross at least two blockchains (Bitshares and Ethereum).
+The goal of this worker proposal is to develop an open source framework for ACCS that is capable of integrating with multiple blockchains and initially provides adapters for ACCS operations across at least two blockchains (Bitshares and Ethereum).
 The framework should be architectured with usability **and** security in mind and the architecture is supposed to allow adding other blockchains to it with little effort.

 The final delivery will constitute: